-Serving more than one host per IMP was a requirement added very early in the process of designing the IMPs and specifying their operations.176 BBN thus made use of the IMPs' hardware (and specified the relevant data formats) so as to allow four distinct hosts per IMP.177 The software routines were designed such that each host would be served in a "fair round robin (random) order" (BBN 1974b, pp.11f.), thus equally sharing the available IMP resources between the attached hosts.
-There were some issues - mostly theoretical - with slow hosts at a destination IMP holding up faster hosts by "tying up buffer space [at the IMP] for abnormally long periods of time thus depriving the other hosts of the IMP of the use of this space" (p.
+Serving more than one host per IMP was a requirement added very early in the process of designing the IMPs and their precise specification and implementation.
+BBN thus made use of the IMPs' hardware so as to be capable of connecting to four hosts, and specified the relevant data formats so as to be able to address and distinguish between a maximum of four hosts.
+The relevant software routines were designed such that each host would be served in a "fair round robin (random) order" (BBN 1974b, pp. 11 f.), thus equally sharing the available IMP resources between the attached hosts.
+There were some issues --- mostly theoretical --- with slow hosts at a destination IMP holding up faster hosts by "tying up buffer space [at the IMP] for abnormally long periods of time thus depriving the other hosts of the IMP of the use of this space" (p.
 12).
 But, by and large, serving more than one host per IMP remained a relatively trivial enhancement to the initial Arpanet design, not substantially changing the philosophy of how to distribute the functions of networking between IMPs on the one hand and hosts on the other.

-The more challenging requirement that emerged following the first IMP installations was to increase the distance between an IMP and its hosts beyond the initial 30 feet limit.
+The more challenging requirement that was to emerge following the first IMP installations was to increase the distance between an IMP and its hosts beyond the initial 30 feet limit.
 The founding assumption for the host-IMP connection had been that they would be very close by, possibly separated by a wall (so as to help fend off "inquisitive graduate students"), but not much more than that.
 Thus connecting an IMP and a 'local' host computer initially required little more sophistication than a serial interface between them: data to be sent between the two was transfered bit-wise, using a simple "Ready-For-Next-Bit, There's-Your-Bit handshaking procedure" (BBN and Kahn 1976, p.
-4-2).178 However, the premise of hosts and IMPs standing literally beside each other had to be dropped almost instantly, right after the first few IMPs had been deployed.
+4-2).
+However, the premise of hosts and IMPs standing literally beside each other had to be dropped almost instantly, right after the first few IMPs had been deployed.
 Heart et al. (1978) recall: